tw2665/reinforcement_learning_taxi/README.md

  Potential updates:

- * Add a preset number of penaties.
+ * Add penaties and rewards.
  * Increase canvas size based on needs.
  * Change number of destination or pick-up locations.
  * Limit the direction of turns under some circumstances.